islaytitans/alien/GM Screen.md

     - do this before anyone rolls dice except for sneak attack
 2. Shuffle initiative cards
 3. Draw cards for every PC and NPC
+    - PCs and NPCs are given card per point of speed.
+Humans have speed of 1
-    - if more than 10 group NPCs
+    - if more than 10 then group NPCs
     - PC can swap initiative cards at beginning or end of round
 4. Round begins each participant act in ascending initiative order
 5. On your act perform either